ROLES AND TASKS OF THE KINGDOM OF GOD

 Here is an interesting thing.
 The sheep inherited the Kingdom of God and eternal life on the basis of being kind and helpful to Christ’s brothers.
 Although it is not always preached, the truth is that God accepts the works of righteous people.
 This does not mean, of course, that an individual can reject Christ when Christ is presented to him, and save himself or herself by charitable works.

-So we see we have two groups of people who have eternal life: there are the brothers of Christ, and then there are those who helped the brothers of Christ.
+So we see we have two groups of people who have eternal life: (1) the brothers of Christ, and (2) those who helped the brothers of Christ.
 The helpers, the people of the nations, are the inheritance of the brothers of Christ.
 They are included as citizens in the Kingdom of God, although the saints are the governing body of the Kingdom of God.

-If we would be a true witness of God, we must have the thoughts of Christ in our mind; we must tell and portray the truth about God's Person, His will, His ways, and His eternal purpose in Christ.
+If we wish to be a true witness of God, then (1) we must have the thoughts of Christ in our mind, and (2) we must tell and portray the truth about God’s Person, His will, His ways, and His eternal purpose in Christ.
 God creates witnesses of Himself.
-We must be willing to set aside our own life, and suffer if it need be, if a true witness of God is to be borne.
+If a true witness of God is to be borne, we must be willing to set aside our own lives, and suffer if need be.

 We must walk with God for many years before we even begin to be His witness, although we always can preach the Bible and tell what we think is true of God.
 Also, the Holy Spirit helps us bear witness of God with many Divine enablements, including signs and wonders.